Artjomeller/cosmos-frontend/README.md

 # Cosmos Odyssey

 A space travel booking application that allows users to book flights between different planets in our solar system.
-Built with React, Node.js, Express, and Firebase.
+Built with React, Node.js, Express, and Firebase(noSQL) and MySQL db's.

 ## Prerequisites